semperos/clj-webdriver/README.md

 ### Grid Support ###

-If you already have a Selenium-WebDriver Grid (2) setup in place, you can now leverage the functions in `clj-webdriver.grid` to run your tests via the Grid.

-At this point, `clj-webdriver.grid` has two functions, `new-driver-on-grid` and `start-on-grid` which are Grid equivalents for the `clj-webdriver.core` functions named `new-driver` and `start` respectively.
-You simply replace your call to `start` or `new-driver` with `start-on-grid` or `new-driver-on-grid` and your tests will run on the Grid.
+From a "user" perspective, working with Selenium-WebDriver's Grid 2 support behaves exactly like interacting with a locally-run RemoteWebDriver instance.
+See the `clj-webdriver.remote-server` and `clj-webdriver.remote-driver` namespaces for details on using this functionality.

-For more information about configuring your Grid hub and nodes, read [the Selenium-WebDriver wiki documentation on Grid 2](http://code.google.com/p/selenium/wiki/Grid2).
+For information about configuring your Grid hub and nodes (which is handled at the command-line using the server-standalone jars), read [the Selenium-WebDriver wiki documentation on Grid 2](http://code.google.com/p/selenium/wiki/Grid2).

 ## Contributing ##